DinoChiesa/Apigee-Java-Delay/README.md

   <ResourceURL>java://apigee-custom-delay-20210412.jar</ResourceURL>
 </JavaCallout>
 ```

-## Example: Delay a random amount of time
+## Example: Delay a random amount of time, given specific min and max

 With this configuration you can specify the minimum and maximum time, and the
 callout will select a random value between them, and delay that amount.